-Although the brain damage that caused cerebral palsy will not worsen over time, symptoms of cerebral palsy can progress if not properly managed.
+Although the brain damage that caused cerebral palsy will not worsen over time, symptoms of cerebral palsy may progress if not properly managed.

-Severe spasticity (involuntary muscle contractions) can become painful and drastically restrict movements.
+Severe spasticity (involuntary muscle contractions) may become painful and drastically restrict movements.
 In extreme cases, individuals may lose the ability to walk altogether.

-Therefore, gait training can play an essential role in helping people with cerebral palsy manage their symptoms and maximize their mobility.
+Therefore, gait training plays an essential role in helping people with cerebral palsy manage their symptoms and maximize their mobility.

 The Power of Habit

-Cerebral palsy is caused by damage to the developing brain, which means that people with CP have had their motor impairments since birth or very early childhood.
+Cerebral palsy is caused by damage to the developing brain, which means that most people with CP have experienced their motor impairments since birth or very early childhood.

-Children with CP learn how to walk with their motor impairments, and because they continuously practice walking this way, it develops into a habit.
+Children with CP learn how to walk with their motor impairments, and because they compensated by walking this way, it develops into a habit.

-Those with mild cerebral palsy can usually demonstrate how to walk correctly.
+Those with mild cerebral palsy may usually demonstrate how to walk correctly.
 However, they will not continue to do so because it feels uncomfortable.

 Habits are extremely difficult to replace because the neural pathways for those actions have been strengthened through repetition.